squid-cache/squid-cache.github.io/docs/SquidFaq/SquidProfiling.md

     the system.
 Gigabit network cards are a good example of this.
 You trade off a few ms of latency versus a high interrupt load, but this doesn't matter on a server which is constantly handling packets.
-    Take a look at your hardware documentation and see whats available.
+    Take a look at your hardware documentation and see what's available.
 - Linux servers spending a lot of time in IOWAIT can also be because you're overloading your disks with IO.
 See what your disk IO looks like in vmstat.
 You could look at moving to the aufs/diskd